johantannh/picoctf2019-writeup/reversing/README.md

 ## Solution

->Credits to 'xnand.netlify' for writing a excellent guide for a similar question in 2018 [Here](https://xnand.netlify.com/2018/10/22/picoctf2018-assembly-0-1-2-3-4)
+>Credits to 'xnand.netlify' & 'prasantadh' for writing a excellent guide for a similar question in 2018 [Here](https://xnand.netlify.com/2018/10/22/picoctf2018-assembly-0-1-2-3-4) Or [Here](https://github.com/prasantadh/ctf_writeups/tree/master/picoCTF2018/assembly-0-1-2-3-4)

 An alternative approach is taken to resolve the problem.
 Instead of visualising the code line by line, the ASM code is converted to NASM (Netwide Assembler) code for direct execution.
 The process of converting includes